pmarguinaud/gpupack/README.md

 ```

 Each step is detailled in the following sections.
+When you have understood these different steps, you
+will be able to combine them to automate building and testing in your own script, taking into account
+the constraints if your environment.

 # Create gpupack profile

 The shell function `create_gpupack_sh` will create gpupack.sh.
 You will have to manually source this file
 before working with gpupack

-# Install ancillary libraries
+# Install common ancillary libraries & utilities

-## Architectire independant utilities
+These are architecture independant libraries.

 Perl version 5.26 has a bug; it is therefore required to install a more recent version. gpupack is shipped with
 the source code of Perl 5.38.